mitre/GrowthViz/README.md

     - Confirm the installation dialog.
 Installation may again take several minutes.
     - Once installation is successful, click on the 'Home' in the upper left navigation panel and proceed to Step 6.
 6. Click ‘Launch’ under the ‘Jupyter Notebook’ icon.
 This will open the Jupyter Notebook interface in your default browser.
 7. Within the browser, navigate to the `bmi-demo-master` folder you downloaded and unzipped in Step 2 (likely found in your Downloads/ folder).
-Click on `Latest Demo Code.ipynb` to run the Python notebook.
+Click on `GrowthViz.ipynb` to run the Python notebook.
 8. **[Optional step for testing the notebook]** Once the notebook is open, click the 'Run' button to step through the various blocks (cells) of the document, OR click the 'Cell' dropdown in the menu bar and select 'Run all' to test the entire notebook all at once.

 ## Sample data and first run testing